urielbitton/amplify-commerce/README.md

 - guest add to cart and checkout features
 - add newarrivals, about + contact pages
 - marketing: Allow admin to send marketing email (using SendMail) to all customers emails.
 Allow also option to create ads on site - create marketing ad feature
+- To complete integrated payments use stripe and my last DEV bookmark on how to implement with node server

 Bugs tracking:
 - multiple notifs will stay as long as last notifs